SF-2421

 Plain Language

-Utilization review organizations may use AI-based algorithms for initial review of prior authorization requests.
-However, for requests based on medical necessity, AI may not serve as the sole basis for a decision to deny, delay, or downgrade the request.
-A human decision-maker must independently review and affirm any adverse determination — AI can inform but not solely drive the outcome.
-This is a permissive-use-with-restriction framework: AI is allowed for initial screening, but a human must make the final call on adverse medical necessity decisions.
+Utilization review organizations may use AI-based algorithms for initial review of prior authorization requests, but when the request involves medical necessity, the AI tool may not serve as the sole basis for a decision to deny, delay, or downgrade the request.
+A human decision-maker must independently participate in any adverse determination.
+This permits AI as a screening or triage tool while prohibiting fully automated adverse decisions on medical necessity grounds.

 Statutory Text